 Best practices for implementing the CIA triad

 In implementing the CIA triad, an organization should follow a general set of best practices.
-Some best practices, divided by each of the three subjects, include:
+These can be divided into the three subjects and include the following:

 - Keep access control lists and other file permissions up to date.